Social and Public Policy, Master of Arts

 Students must complete 12 credits of electives.
 Examples of electives include but are not limited to:

-PPOL 6070Race Class & Gender in US Public Policy3
+PPOL 6070Race Class & Gender in U.S. Public Policy3

 PPOL 6075Family Policy3